-Comp Plan Land Uses Overlay Zone Purpose Typical Kinds of Uses in Zone Residential, Н To ensure the preservation of unique examples of historically, architecturally, Historic structures Town Historic and culturally significant structures and sites and to encourage their and features including Center, District maintenance and restoration. homes, businesses, Commercial, To guide the construction of new buildings and the alteration to existing institutions Mixed Use, buildings to ensure that they are in visual harmony with neighboring or Office structures in the district.
+Comp Plan Land Uses Overlay Zone Purpose Typical Kinds of Uses in Zone Residential, Town Center, Commercial, Mixed Use, or Office District To ensure the preservation of unique examples of historically, architecturally, and culturally significant structures and sites and to encourage their maintenance and restoration.
+To guide the construction of new buildings and the alteration to existing buildings to ensure that they are in visual harmony with neighboring structures in the district.
+Historic structures and features including homes, businesses, institutions